Keyboard shortcuts

 pnamestringbothPackage name for the output derivation.

 versionstringdefault onlyPackage version.
-The experimental builder does not accept this attribute.
+The experimental builder does not accept this attribute (its wrapper produces a CA .drv whose name is derived from pname alone).

 Optional attributes